China–United Kingdom relations: Security concerns

 British counter-terrorism authorities have reported a rise in hostile state activity linked to China within the United Kingdom, with operations allegedly involving threats to life such as planned attacks and covert actions.
 In July 2025, Dominic Murphy, head of London's Counter Terrorism Command, stated that the breadth, complexity, and volume of hostile operations from China among other countries had grown at a rate that neither British authorities, their international partners, nor the wider intelligence community had predicted.
 Officials also highlighted the increasing use of criminal proxies and vulnerable individuals, including minors, in carrying out these activities.
 Specific details regarding China's involvement were not disclosed.

-In July 2025, the UK Joint Committee on Human Rights labelled the China a "flagrant" perpetrator of transnational repression and presented a series of recommended responses to the UK government.
+In July 2025, the UK Joint Committee on Human Rights labelled China a "flagrant" perpetrator of transnational repression and presented a series of recommended responses to the UK government.

+Espionage

+It is also been alleged that intelligence operatives from China might have been using platforms like LinkedIn to reach out to UK parliamentarians and conduct espionage.

+On May 7, 2026, a London court found Chung Biu "Bill" Yuen and Chi Leung "Peter" Wai guilty of spying for Hong Kong and China, targeting pro-democracy activists living in Britain.

 Academic freedom

 Chinese intelligence agencies have threatened academic freedom at British universities.
 Sheffield Hallam University was threatened and pressured to stop the publication of research on Uyghur forced labor by Laura Murphy.

 Academics in British universities teaching on Chinese topics have been warned by the Chinese government to support the Chinese Communist Party or be refused entry to the country.
 Professors who disregarded the warnings to speak more positively about the CCP have had their visas cancelled which prevents them from doing fieldwork in China.
-Academics are warned to avoid the The Three Ts.
+Academics are warned to avoid The Three Ts.
 In March 2021, British Uyghur expert Joanne Smith Finley was sanctioned by China after she referred to the situation in Xinjiang as a genocide in comments given to the Associated Press.